electronicvisions/brainscales2-demos/fp_singleNeuron.rst

 Synaptic stimuli and PSP stacking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We now confirmed a normal behavior of the neuron.
+In the previous tasks, we analyzed the spiking dynamics of an isolated neuron.
-In this task we want to look at the responses of the neuron to stimulations of incoming spikes.
+In this task, we want to look at the membrane response of the neuron to stimulations of incoming spikes.
-Your goal will be to recreate the image of PSP-Staking from the introduction.
+Your goal is to reproduce the image of PSP-Stacking (summation) from the introduction.
-You might take a look into pynn_introduction again
+For this, you might find it helpful to look into pynn_introduction again.

 Steps:

-- Set up a population of one neuron to record its membrane potential
+- Set up a population of one neuron with the default neuron parameters to record its membrane potential.
-- Create a population of at least one `SpikeSourceArray` as a stimulating population
+- Create a population of one `SpikeSourceArray` as a stimulating population.
-- Connect the stimulating population to the neuron population
+- Connect the stimulating population to the neuron population.
-- Find a suitable spike pattern to recreate the plot (you might require multiple spikes)
+- Find a suitable spike pattern to recreate the plot (you might require multiple spikes).
+- Can the neuron spike with the current neuron configuration?
+  Explain.
+- Suggest and implement changes in the configuration so that the neuron spikes.
+  Try to apply one change at a time.
+  Explain your choices.
+- Can you tell which changes can be theoretically equivalent?

+*Hint*: Changes can be related to neuron parameters, projection, or population.

 .. only:: jupyter